mkrupczak3/jvmperfopts/README.md

 # Use Cases:

+Backend: load up a server with as much RAM as possible, then use something like this config to ensure that a user is never kept waiting on GC to get a result returned.
+Commercial proprietary hardware/software boxes exist for this with java, but this tuning could work just as well probably.
+LinkedIn has written some engineering blog posts on how to tune the java garbage collector as well.

 Game Client: Run a minecraft client with a lot of RAM, no stuttering, only a small "blip" every few minutes, very good for competitive (e.g. multiplayer) etc.

 Game Server: Run a minecraft server with almost no lag or "rubber-banding".
 Brief blips occasionally, but the more memory that is allocated the less often these small blips happen.